../

 iter = RB_NEXT(double_tree, &head, iter))

-You can use RB_MIN to get the minimum node in the tree; RB_NEXT to get the next element after iter; and RB_MAX for the maximum node.
+You can use `RB_MIN` to get the minimum node in the tree; use `RB_NEXT` to get the next element of `iter`; and `RB_MAX` is the maximum node.

-If you want to traverse the tree in a different order, you can use RB_LEFT and RB_RIGHT.
+If you want to traverse the tree in other orders, you can use `RB_LEFT` and `RB_RIGHT`.
 For example, printing the tree using pre-order traversal:

 void